 - Hours have been adjusted to allow for additional cleaning by staff.
 Check the hours of the Hot Springs pools here.

-- Bring your own swimsuit and towel as rentals are not available.
-Towels are available for purchase.
+- Swimsuit and towel rentals are available.
+Towels are also available for purchase.

-- Expect increased safety protocols in place, including mask use, additional hand sanitizing stations, Plexiglas barriers and signage to help visitors move safely through the building.
+- Expect increased safety protocols in place, including hand sanitizing stations, Plexiglas barriers and signage to help visitors move safely through the building.

 For more information, please read Parks Canada’s FAQ.